 Any changes you make to your feeder are done so at your own risk. mlat.uk accepts no responsibility for any problems caused by applying any of the information on this page.

-Please contact me before contributing, as this information is still a work in progress!
+Please contact me if you want to contribute and have any trouble with the below instructions, as this information is still a work in progress!

-By running a feeder client, you help improve low-altitude MLAT coverage in the UK.
+By running a feeder client, you help improve aircraft coverage across the UK and real-time vessel tracking via AIS.
 All contributions are independent and non-commercial.

 Create a file called docker-compose.yml with the following content: